floydhub/floyd-docs/docs/guides/style_transfer.md

 Floyd [run](../commands/run.md) command has a `serve` mode.
 This will upload the files in the current directory and run a special command -
 `python app.py`.
 Floyd expects this file to contain the code to run a web server and listen on port `5000`.
 You can see the [app.py](https://github.com/floydhub/fast-style-transfer/blob/master/app.py) file in the sample repository.
-This file should handles the incoming request and execute the code in `evaluate.py` and returns the output.
+This file handles the incoming request, executes the code in `evaluate.py` and returns the output.

+*Note that this feature is in preview mode and is not production ready yet*

 ```bash
 $ floyd run --env keras:py2 --data Js534T344XYBPMvWqhxJNj --mode serve